Detroit Red Wings @ Nashville Predators: Updates, Lineups, Keys to the Game

 Finish

-For all their woes and issues the Red Wings have been in the majority of their games this season.
-Generally when that is the case and team still only has three wins to its name lost chances can typically be found, and the Wings are no exception.
+For all their woes and issues the Red Wings have been in most of their games this season.
+Generally, when that is the case and team still only has three wins to its name lost chances can typically be found, and the Wings are no exception.
 Two or three times a game it seems someone makes a fantastic play to set a player up with an open net only to have them mishit the puck, shoot it into a defender, pass up the shot or simply miss the net entirely.
-While this is likely true of most teams in the NHL, it does seem to happen to the Wings often and frankly they are not good enough offensively yet to be able to flub a handful of grade A chances every game and expect to win.
+This was on display the first game against Nashville when Nielsen and Mantha both were in alone on the goalie and missed.
+Early on Mantha was absolutely robbed by Rinne on the doorstep after a beautiful feed across by Larkin.
+As long as they continue to struggle to get goals from the PP they absolutely cannot keep giving away half a dozen or so quality chances each game and expect to come away with many points.

 Loading comments...